pentacledotai/defi-learning/atomics/perps.md

 ## What is it?

 Perpetual futures, also known as perpetual swaps or just perps for short, are a financial derivative.
-First popularised by BitMex, they are a staple of crypto markets today and available in some form on various Centralised and Decentralised exchanges for hundreds of cryptocurrencies.

 A futures contract is an agreement to buy or sell a cryptocurrency at some time in the future.
 Traditional futures have a set expiry date — perpetual futures, on the other hand, have funding payments paid out in regular intervals to holders of the contracts, keeping their price bound to the underlying coin(s).

+First popularised by BitMex, they are a staple of crypto markets today and available in some form on various Centralised and Decentralised exchanges for hundreds of cryptocurrencies.

 ## Why?

-Perpetual futures allow people to speculate on the price of a cryptocurrencies without the technical burdens and risks that come with purchasing the actual coin.
+Perps notoriously offer people high amounts of leverage – allowing them to speculate on the price of a cryptocurrency without the technical burdens and risks that come with purchasing the actual coin.

-Perpetual futures products in crypto notoriously allow people high amounts of leverage.

-Shorting allows speculators to bet that a coin will decrease in value, while longing allows people to bet a coin will increase in value.
+Shorting allows speculators to bet that a coin will decrease in value, while longing allows people to bet a coin will increase in value over time.

 ## Rewards

-Leverage trading offers people the chance to make higher gains than if they were holding a spot position.
+Leverage trading offers people the chance to make significant gains.

 ## Risk implications

-Typical risks associated with leverage: magnified losses, potential liquidation.
+Typical risks associated with leverage include magnified losses and potential liquidation.

 ## Links